 Companies that have used this method have seen their user base grow exponentially and their profits increase.
 When a company delivers what its users need, those users will come back for more.
 And when they do, the company has a chance to convert them into customers.

 Product-led growth is a strategy that focuses on the product itself rather than the marketing.
-This way, tech companies like Airbnb and Uber have managed to reach their success.
+Airbnb and Uber are prominent brand strategy examples who managed to reach their success.

 People sometimes use these concepts interchangeably.
 But they should be understood and applied distinctly.